aws-samples/nlp-textract-comprehend-demo/README.md

 # TODO

-- Create shell script to upload all the information to s3 and prepare the environment.
+- Create python script to upload all the information to s3 and prepare the environment.
+    - Create S3 to upload lambda code
+    - Create ECR Registry
+    - Zip all lambda code and upload do S3
+    - Upload lambda layer
+    - Build docker image and upload to ECR

 - Update README (Instructions and Quicksight Dashboard Creation)